byronwjones/chrysolite/README.md

     WriteSubtitle("We closed PowerShell - all done!");

     // Allow the main thread to continue running from where ObserverApplication.Start() was invoked.
-    // In this example, this effectively terminates the application.
+    // In this example, this effectively terminates this application.
     ObserverApplication.Stop();
 };

-// Hang the application's main thread, allowing it to respond to events ObserverApplication.Start();
+// Hang the application's main thread, allowing this application to respond to events ObserverApplication.Start();
 ```